 means meat that has not been subjected to any treatment irreversibly modifying its organoleptic and physicochemical characteristics.
-This includes frozen meat, chilled meat, minced meat and mechanically recovered meat.
+This includes frozen meat, chilled meat, minced meat and mechanically recovered meat means a production and testing practice recognised by the Competent Authority to ensure the quality of a product.